fridaymonday123/ByteBook/README.md

 ## Debugging

-In development Outline outputs simple logging to the console, prefixed by categories.
+In development ByteBook outputs simple logging to the console, prefixed by categories.
 In production it outputs JSON logs, these can be easily parsed by your preferred log ingestion pipeline.

 HTTP logging is disabled by default, but can be enabled by setting the `DEBUG=http` environment variable.